-- What are the options to replacing missing teeth?
+- What are the options when replacing missing teeth?

 - How long does treatment take?

 Dental implants are made from high-grade medical titanium alloy.
-They form a replacement for the natural root of your tooth after a tooth has been extracted or lost.
+They form a replacement for the natural root of a lost or extracted tooth.

 The implant itself is made up of several components:

-- The implant itself which is placed into the socket where your tooth was lost.
+- The implant itself, which is placed into the socket left by the lost or extracted tooth.

-- The dental crown which sits on top, this is the part that you will see.
+- The dental crown, which sits on top of the implant.
+This is the part that you will see.

-Each of these components is precision made to within 1000th of a millimetre, this ensures that each component fits perfectly with the next and lasts for the maximum amount of time.
+Each component is precision-made, with tolerances to within a 1000th of a millimetre.
+This accuracy ensures that each component fits perfectly and that they are durable, and will last for the maximum possible time.

-Whilst a dental implant is an exceptionally good way of replacing missing teeth, they still need to be cared for and looked after the same as natural teeth.
-Brushing and flossing around the dental implant is just as important as it is with a natural tooth.
+Whilst a dental implant is an exceptionally good way of replacing missing teeth they still need to be cared for in the same way as natural teeth.
+It is important to brush and floss around dental implants, just as it is with natural teeth.

 How does the dental implant process work?